jaagupku/full-stack-fastapi-postgresql/README.md

 * `postgres_password`: Postgres database password.
 Use the method above to generate it.
 (You could easily modify it to use MySQL, MariaDB, etc).
 * `pgadmin_default_user`: PGAdmin default user, to log-in to the PGAdmin interface.
 * `pgadmin_default_user_password`: PGAdmin default user password.
 Generate it with the method above.

-* `traefik_constraint_tag`: The tag to be used by the internal Traefik load balancer (for example, to divide requests between backend and frontend) for production.
-Used to separate this stack from any other stack you might have.
-This should identify each stack in each environment (production, staging, etc).
-* `traefik_constraint_tag_staging`: The Traefik tag to be used while on staging.
-* `traefik_public_constraint_tag`: The tag that should be used by stack services that should communicate with the public.

 * `flower_auth`: Basic HTTP authentication for flower, in the form`user:password`.
 By default: "`admin:changethis`".